NXT TakeOver: New York: Aftermath

 On the April 17 episode of NXT, Johnny Gargano talked about his NXT Championship win, but Adam Cole (along with Bobby Fish and Kyle O'Reilly) called him the "uncrowned champion" of NXT, since Cole won the first fall at TakeOver: New York.
 Gargano then mocked Cole's "bay bay" catchphrase.
 Afterwards, Strong attacked Gargano from behind, and Cole, Fish, and O'Reilly joined the beatdown.
 The following week, Gargano defeated Strong due to an untimely assist by Cole.
 On the May 15 episode, a singles match between Cole and Gargano for the NXT Championship was made official for NXT TakeOver: XXV.

 The rivalry between Kairi Sane and NXT Women's Champion Shayna Baszler ended on the April 17 episode of NXT, where they battled for the title under the stipulation that Sane could no longer challenge for the title if she loses.
 Throughout the match, Baszler focused on injuring Sane's arm.
 In the end, Io Shirai shoved Baszler, who won via disqualification to retain the title.
 Afterwards, Baszler's Horsewomen stablemates, Jessamyn Duke and Marina Shafir, dragged Shirai out of the ring and forced her to watch as Baszler stomped on Sane's injured arm.
 This would be Sane's final NXT appearance, as she was drafted to SmackDown during the 2019 WWE Superstar Shake-up.
 After several more weeks of feuding, a match between Shirai and Baszler for the NXT Women's Championship would later be scheduled for NXT TakeOver: XXV.

+On the May 1 episode of NXT UK, after WWE United Kingdom Champion Walter won his match, he was confronted by Pete Dunne, who wanted another shot at the title.
+The match was scheduled for the May 22 episode, where Walter retained after interference from Fabian Aichner and Marcel Barthel.
+After the match, Aichner and Barthel sided with Walter, reuniting Ringkampf under the new name Imperium.